 But predicting a protein's structure is only the beginning.
-The real question for drug discovery is: how do you use that structure to design a medicine?
+The drug discovery question is more practical: how do you use that structure to design a medicine that works in living biology?

 From Structure to Drug Design